dcos/dcos-e2e/API.md

 #### `ip_address`

-The IP address of the node.
+The external IP address of the node.

+#### `private_ip_address`

+The DC/OS internal IP address of the node if different from the external IP address.